 How to Tackle Pelvic Pain, Joseph’s Success Story

-As physical therapists, we often refer to our patients’ last day with us as Graduation Day.
+As physical and occupational therapistss, we often refer to our patients’ last day with us as Graduation Day.
 I always enjoy Graduation Day because it means the patient has accomplished their goals; their symptoms have reduced, they are able to function without limitations, and they are leaving as happier, healthier individuals.
-To put it plainly, they don’t need me anymore.
-It is …
+To put it plainly, they don’t need me anymore. …

 Young Men Get Pelvic Floor Dysfunction.
-Here’s How Chris Recovered with Pelvic Floor Physical Therapy!
+Here’s How Chris Recovered with Pelvic Floor Physical and Occupational Therapy!

-By: Rachel Daof, DPT People often ask me what symptoms men present with that land them in pelvic floor physical therapy.
+By: Rachel Daof, DPT People often ask me what symptoms men present with that land them in pelvic floor physical and occupational therapy.
 The truth is, men suffer from similar issues as women when it involves their pelvic floor: bowel, bladder, sexual dysfunction, and/or pain in the pelvic region.
-Furthermore, it’s not only the elder male population that can experience these …
+Furthermore, it’s not only the elder male population that can …

 Why Does the Area Between My Balls and My Butt Hurt?
 Tyler’s Male Pelvic Pain Success Story